 After a VWP overstay, you'll have to apply for a regular tourist visa.

-A border crossing card can be handy, if you realize that it is not like a green card, and allows only short visits to the U.S. with no employment privileges.
+A border crossing card can be handy for Mexicans, if you realize that it is not a green card, and allows only short visits to the U.S. with no employment privileges.

-Learn why you may be denied entry to the United States and how to avoid being turned away.
+Learn why U.S. immigration law might mandate that you be denied entry to the United States and how to avoid being turned away.

 Once your family member has started the process of getting you a green card, it's difficult—but not impossible—to gain entry to the U.S. for a short visit.